MariusPisto/jc-biking/LetsGoBiking/README.md

   * **HeavyClient (Java Swing):**
     - Desktop application built with Java Swing
     - Uses JXMapViewer for map visualization
-    - Provides the same functionality as the Web client
+    - Provides basic functionalities, not all the web functionnalities are present
     - Built with Maven
     - Located in the `HeavyClient/` directory